Azure/portaldocs/portal-sdk/templates/portalfx-telemetry-create.md

 * Data
   * The entire collection of logged create events' telemetry data in JSON format.
 * BuildNumber
-  * The Ibiza SDK and environment in which the deployment was initiated.
+  * The Portal SDK and environment in which the deployment was initiated.
 * DataCenterId
   * The data center in which the deployment telemetry originated.
 * SessionId